reTHINK-project/dev-msg-node-nomatrix/README.md

 # dev-msg-node-matrix
-repository for implementation of a Matrix based message node
+The repository for implementation of a Matrix based message node.